galamo/Artlist_Nodejs_Course/readme.md

 2. Write Unit test which sends 2 arrays and recieve true in case the array is sub sequence

 ### Publish - prepublish test

+# EX
+1. Write an entry point API which serve health check response - "ok"
+2. Write an entry point API which serve the countries from our last lesson

+# EX - typescript
+1. cd to `examples/typescript_ex`
+2. run `npm install`
+3. run `npm run all`
+4. Add some code to `src/index.ts` and see it reflected
 ### Typescript
 #### Configure Typescript